« Hang Up To Virus Removal Windows 7Tell Tale PC Symptoms »

 Check it, select it or click to enable it, what ever your particular software requires.

-Test your mouse pad Tap to Click.
+Test your touch pad Tap to Click.

 If you have Tap to Click currently enabled and do not like it and want to disable it, simply reverse the steps above.
-Locate your mouse pad controller and take the check out of the Tap to Click box, or deselect the option.
+Locate your touch pad controller and take the check out of the Tap to Click box, or deselect the option.

 Happy Clicking or Tappping!